 If you're buying or building a gaming PC, the graphics card is even more important than the CPU.
 Unfortunately, the process of figuring out how to buy a GPU can be intimidating.
 There's so much to consider, from the type of monitor you're using (for recommendations, see our Best Gaming Monitors page) to the size of your PC case to the game settings you plan to play at.

 Below are list of things you need to keep in mind when shopping for your next GPU.
-For specific recommendations, see our list of the best graphics cards for a list of the current best options, as well as the GPU Performance Hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.
+For specific recommendations, see our best graphics cards list of the current options, as well as the GPU Benchmarks Hierarchy to see how today's cards compare to older cards that you might be looking to upgrade and replace.

 - Save some money for the CPU.
-If you spend all your money on graphics and skimp out on the processor, your system might score well on benchmarks, but won't do as well in real game play (due to lower minimum frame rates).
+If you spend all your money on graphics and skimp out on the processor, your system might score well on synthetic benchmarks but won't do as well in real game play (due to lower minimum frame rates).

 - Match your monitor resolution.
 Many mainstream cards are sufficient for gaming at 1080p resolutions at between 30-60 fps, but you'll need a high-end card for resolutions at or near 4K resolution with high in-game settings on the most demanding titles.

 - Consider your refresh rate.
-If your monitor has triple-digit refresh rates, you’ll need a powerful card to show its full potential.
-Alternatively, if your monitor tops out at 60Hz and 1080p, there’s no point in paying extra for a powerful card that pushes pixels faster than your display can keep up with.
+If your monitor has triple-digit refresh rates, you'll need a powerful card and processor to reach its full potential.
+Alternatively, if your monitor tops out at 60Hz and 1080p, there's no point in paying extra for a powerful card that pushes pixels faster than your display can keep up with.

 - Do you have enough power and space?
-Make sure your case has enough room for the card you’re considering, and that your power supply has enough watts to spare.
+Make sure your case has enough room for the card you're considering, and that your power supply has enough watts to spare, along with the correct type of power connectors (up to two 8-pin PCIe, depending on the card).

-- Don't get dual cards unless you absolutely have to.
+- Don't get dual cards—they're not worth it.
 Game support for Multi-card SLI or CrossFire setups has been trending down for years.
 Get the best single card you can afford.
+Adding a second card is usually more trouble than it's worth.

-- Don’t count on overclocking for serious performance boosts: If you need better performance, buy a more-powerful card.
-Graphics cards don’t typically have large amounts of overclocking headroom.
+- Don't count on overclocking for serious performance boosts.
+If you need better performance, buy a more-powerful card.
+Graphics cards don't typically have large amounts of overclocking headroom, usually only 5-10% at best.

 AMD or Nvidia?

-There are hundreds of graphics cards from dozens of manufacturers, but only two companies actually make the GPUs that power these components: Nvidia and AMD--although Intel intends to be in the game soon.
-AMD has competitive upper-mid-range and budget GPUs, and the latest Navi-based RX 5000-series cards have caught up with Nvidia on the power consumption front.
-But on the very high-end of the market, Nvidia is uncontested as nothing from AMD can outperform the company's top-end RTX cards today.
-That may change once so-called "Big Navi" cards arrive, though.
+There are hundreds of graphics cards from dozens of manufacturers, but only two companies actually make the GPUs that power these components: Nvidia and AMD—although Intel's Xe Graphics could arrive soon.
+AMD has competitive upper-mid-range and budget GPUs, and the latest Navi-based RX 5000-series cards have mostly caught up with Nvidia on the power consumption front.
+But on the very high-end of the market, Nvidia is uncontested as nothing from AMD can outperform the company's faster RTX cards today.
+That may change once so-called "Big Navi" cards arrive, but the Nvidia Ampere GPUs are also coming.

 Unless you need the level of performance you'll get from something like an RTX 2080 Ti, the best reason to choose one company over the other is whether your monitor supports AMD FreeSync or Nvidia G-Sync.
 Both of these technologies synchronize the refresh rate between the video card and the display to eliminate tearing.
 If your monitor supports neither technology, then you can go with either GPU brand.
 But even this decision is more complicated lately, with Nvidia now certifying an increasing number of FreeSync monitors to variable refresh using Nvidia cards.